 - Passes: There are no unlimited passes available for use on MetrôRio or the bus extensions, though you can purchase a reloadable value card so long as you charge it with a minimum of 10 reals.
 You can enter ticket gates with any amount of money on your card, but if you don't have enough to cover the fare you won't be allowed to exit until you tender additional payment.

 - How to Buy Tickets: You can purchase tickets with cash (and, at certain machines, credit cards).
-As of early 2019, certain turnstiles also allow you to enter using contactless technology such as Apple Pay, Samsung Pay, and Visa credit cards with "pay wave" technology.
+Certain turnstiles also allow you to enter using contactless technology such as Apple Pay, Samsung Pay, and Visa credit cards with "pay wave" technology.
 If you plan to use these three payment methods, make sure your bank is aware of your travel plans so that a denial-for-fraud doesn't strand you inside the station.

 - Lines: MetrôRio currently has three lines (which are named, somewhat perplexingly, Lines 1, 2, and 4, and are color-coded orange, green, and yellow respectively), plus the Metrô na Superfície bus extension that runs westward from Ipanema Station.
 A blue "Line 3" is projected to open at some point in the future, though no date has been projected.